Series: Ghostwriting for Skeptics

 This entry is part 3 of 8 in the series Ghostwriting for Skeptics

-The fear of handing your most personal material to someone you barely know is real, and it stops more memoir projects than any other single objection.
-Here is how a working ghostwriter actually handles confidentiality, what the NDA covers and does not, why telling your story to a professional…
+Handing your most personal material to someone you barely know is a real fear, and it kills more memoir projects than any other objection.
+Here is how a working ghostwriter actually handles confidentiality, what the NDA does and does not cover, why telling your story to a professional outsider is often easier than telling someone close, and what the relationship really feels like in practice.

 Read More »